Upper Tamakoshi Hydroelectric Project: Construction

 Construction began in February 2011, and the project was originally slated for completion in July 2018, later pushed back to December 2018, and again pushed back to November 2019.
 Works suffered new delays in 2019, and the announced completion date of February 2020 was missed too.
 Sinohydro was the contractor for civil construction, Andritz Hydro GhmH of Austria was the contractor supplying electro-mechanical equipment, and KEC International of India was the contractor for 220 kV transmission line and sub-station.In July of 2021, this project was completed and has been working since.

 The consultant for detailed design and construction supervision was Joint Venture Norconsult-Lahmeyer in association with the local sub-consultant Total Management Services.
 Norconsult is Norway's largest and one of the leading multidisciplinary consultancy firms in the Nordic region.
 Lahmeyer is a German engineering consultant that in 2019 was re-branded to Tractebel Engineering GmbH The same consultant, JV Norconsult-Lahmeyer was responsible for tender design for the project.

 The Nepalese Army was mobilized to provide security to the site in 2012, after it was reportedly threatened by vandalism and threats to construction staff and foreign workers.
 Work was disrupted by the April 2015 Nepal earthquake, after which over 200 Chinese workers were evacuated.
 Work was disrupted throughout the construction project by labor strikes.
 The earthquake also caused damage to roads and bridges and buried the troop barracks at the site.

 In May, 2018, it was reported that the planned July completion date could be jeopardized by late assembly of the turbomachinery that had been delivered to the site.
 Later in May, the country's finance minister said that the project was expected to contribute to robust national economic growth in 2018.

 Installation of penstocks began in February 2019 by a European contractor after the original Indian contractor failed to perform the work.
 A new date of November 2019 was set for initial energy production.

 The project was put on hold prior to completion of its testing and commissioning phase in 2020, when skilled foreign workers became unavailable in Nepal due to the global COVID-19 epidemic.

-On 5 July 2021, the project was inaugurated by prime minister KP Sharma Oli.
+On 5 July 2021, the project was inaugurated by prime minister K. P. Sharma Oli.